vaibhav18matere/books/README.md

 - We don’t need to get lost in a thousand other distractions or in other people’s business.

 - Find clarity in the simplicity of doing your job today

+### 30th JAN => YOU DON’T HAVE TO STAY ON TOP OF EVERYTHING

+- If you wish to improve, be content to appear clueless or stupid in irrelevant matters/situations/topics.

+## PASSIONS AND EMOTIONS

+### 1st FEB => FOR THE HOT-HEADED MAN

 <!-- ### 21th FEB => WISH NOT, WANT NOT

 - When it comes to your goals and the things you strive for, ask yourself: